mariaelhoudaigui/PCB-Anomaly-Detection/README.md

 # **Description**:
-This project is designed to identify defects on PCBs (Printed Circuit Boards) using computer vision and deep learning techniques.
-The application automates the detection of faults , improving quality control in industrial environments.
+This project automates the detection of defects in Printed Circuit Boards (PCBs) using computer vision and deep learning techniques.
+The application is designed to enhance quality control in industrial production lines, improving efficiency and reducing human error.
+By leveraging the YOLOv8 object detection model, it can quickly and accurately identify faults in PCB images, significantly improving the overall production process.

 # **Features**:
 - **Defect Detection in PCB Images**: Analyze static images of PCBs to identify and localize defects, including: